 So every birthday (for as long we can afford to do it) we throw a party on the first weekend of December.
 And we give all the proceeds of the weekend’s activities (after we've given the government their pound and a half of excise-related flesh) to four organisations working to make a difference in these four cause areas.

 Sometimes we’ll name them.
-Sometimes we’ll make the donations anonymously because we’re conscious that while our money can have just as much impact as any others, perhaps that organisation isn’t so comfortable taking money from a booze business (even one as, hopefully, responsible as ours).
+Sometimes we’ll make the donations anonymously because we’re conscious that while our money can have just as much impact as any others, perhaps that organisation isn’t so comfortable taking money from a booze business.

-In 2016 we were able to donate $3000 to each of the four charities below.
+In 2016 we were able to donate $3000 to each of the four organisations below.

-The Country Fire Authority is again our choice for our Local & Community cause area – without them some of us wouldn’t be here.
+Local & Community: Country Fire Authority – without them some of us wouldn’t be here.

-The Babes Project will represent our Women & Mothers cause area – a local organisation providing perinatal services to women in need of a little extra support.
+Women & Mothers: The Babes Project – a local organisation providing perinatal services to women in need of a little extra support.

-Healesville’s Goodlife Farm will be the recipient for our Children & Opportunities cause area – a landmark program helping vulnerable young people by connecting them with animals and nature.
+Children & Opportunities: Healesville’s Goodlife Farm – a landmark program helping vulnerable young people by connecting them with animals and nature.

-And this year, the organisation representing our Alcohol & Education category remains anonymous.
+The organisation representing our Alcohol & Education category in 2017 remains anonymous.

 In 2017 we also auctioned off the stunning Christmas beetles that were installed in our distillery for the Christmas period made by local talent Clare James to add to the weekend contributions.